 Using SPSS and R to Calculate Ordinal Alpha and Omega Internal Consistency

-(If you'd like to see how I created the SPSS Custom Dialog, comment below)
+(If you'd like to see how I created the SPSS Custom Dialog, comment below)2024 Update: JAMOVI now offers Ordinal Alpha, and it is way easier to use than SPSS.

 Internal consistency estimates for Likert-type data can be artificially attenuated if we assume interval level data (Gaderman et al., 2012).
 And, the alpha based on Cronbach's 1951 paper suffers from some limitations as an indicator of internal consistency (Dunn et al., 2014).
 Thus, Omega has been proposed as an alternative to alpha.